fhfuih/ust-parser/README.md

 Upon using nunjucks template engine, you can easily add/remove entries by editing `src/template/data.yaml`, without touching any HTML/CSS/JS codes.
 Documentation is written at the top of the file.

+## Github-less files

+Direct building from the source will produce a similar page to my product but with following content trimmed.
+You can manually add entries in corresponding `.yaml` or content in `.nunjucks` files.

+- Links in the "Link exchange" modal.
+Data of which are in `src/template/friends.yaml`
+- Site information.
+Data of which are in `src/template/site.yaml`
+- External services like Google Analytics.
+Snippets of which are in dedicated files in `src/template/services/`.
+For example, `google_analytics.nunjucks`

 ## To-do

 - [x] Search bar